Remote (at-home) test accommodations

 The purpose of Accessibility Services is to provide equal access to educational opportunities for students with disabilities at Okanagan College.

-An accommodation involves the removal of barriers (physical or instructional).
+An accommodation involves the removal of barriers (physical or instructional) to provide an inclusive learning environment.
+Accommodations may include, but are not limited to the following:

 An accommodation does not usually involve modification of curriculum or evaluation; a student must still meet the learning objectives and essential requirements of the course.